taismassaro/helpful-hooks/README.md

 A collection of React Hooks for future reference.

+> Some of these were taken from [The Joy of React](https://www.joyofreact.com/) exercises.

 ## useMousePosition

 Returns an object with the user's mouse's current `clientX` and `clientY` positions.